 For the Bud Box to be effective the handler must position themselves properly as they move their cattle through the Bud Box.

-- The handler will first position themselves to work the flight zone of the livestock to clamly drive their cattle into the Bud Box
+- The handler will first position themselves to work the flight zone of the livestock to calmly drive their cattle into the Bud Box.
+If the alley leading into your Bud Box leads towards where your livestock wish to go, it will be much easier to move your livestock.

 - Once the animals are in the Bud Box the handler will position themselves along the exit side of the Bud Box, just ahead of the exit gate.
 The handler will then move slowly towards the back of the Bud box.
-As the handler does this, the animals, seeing that there is nowhere to go forward, will return to the entrance gate.
-As the animals pass by the handler they will turn in behind the handler where they will see the exit into the working alley.
+As the handler applies light pressure, the animals, seeing that there is nowhere to go forward, will return towards the entrance gate.
+As the animals pass by the handler they will turn in behind the handler so they can keep their eye on the handler.
+As they move behind the handler towards the point of entry they will see the exit into the working alley.

 NOTE: the handler should not go deeper into the Bud box than is absolutely necessary.